BigPolarBear1/factorization_v3/README.md

 Just tired.
 As if 2 years of unemployment and being unable to see my friends isn't enough, they also got to keep harassing me through the justice department.
 Just leave me the fuck alone.

 Oh.
 I know how to finish this code now.
 Guess some fucking rage helps with inspiration.
 This is going to work beautifully.
 You're all fucked.
 And after this, I am going to China, because fuck this shit.

+All this legal bullshit and persistent unemployment is making me so depressed.
+And everyone treats me like I have gone insane.
+Most people don't say it out loud.. but I can see it.
+I might just take the last of my savings and dissappear in the coming days.
+This fucking nightmare.
+Just want some fucking respect and a fucking job so I can have a life with some fucking dignity.
+Can't even have that anymore.